 How to Roast Vegetables

-Roasting is typically using for solid foods, like meat and veggies.
+Oven temperature – Roasting is typically used for solid foods, like meat and veggies.
 I roast my vegetables at 425 degrees, but you could go lower to 400 if you like.
 It will take longer though.
 If you want to roast the quicker you could go as high as 450 degrees, but watch closely so they don’t scorch.

-To save a little time, prep your veggies ahead of time, toss them in the seasoning and oil and arrange them on the baking sheet.
+Prep ahead to save time – To save a little time, prep your veggies ahead of time, toss them in the seasoning and oil, and arrange them on the baking sheet.
 Keep in the fridge until you’re ready to roast.

 Refrigerate oven roasted vegetables within 2 hours of cooking.
 Store in a tightly covered container for 3-4 days.
 Reheat in the microwave or oven, or enjoy cold.
 These veggies will not do well in the freezer, as the reheating will cook them more and turn them into a mushy mess.